YT1202/DSP2020_Final-Project/README.md

   ```
   plaidml-setup
   ```
-  Choose which accelerator you'd like to use,
+  Choose which accelerator you'd like to use.

     Then, add the following code at the beginning of **Train.py** ,
     ```